Matta-Labs/matta_ai_takehome/task.md

 ## Submission:
 Email your report as a total_count_<your estimated count here>.png file.

+Create a PR with your code.

+High quality submissions will be followed up with a 30 minute review interview.

 ## Rules:
 There are no hard rules.
 You can use AI to help you code, do the end to end task yourself, or otherwise use any method for any part of this.